boray/mcp-mina-archive-node/README.md

 The MCP server acts as a bridge between AI applications and the Mina blockchain data.
 It exposes tools that allow clients to:

-- Query blocks by height or state hash
+- Query events with optional filters
-- Query transactions by hash
+- Query actions with optional filters
 - Get network state information

 ## Installation